Dr David Carty

 PhD and Postdoc Opportunities *AVAILABLE NOW*

-We are continually seeking high quality applications for Postdoctoral Research Assistants (PDRAs) and PhD students.
+We are currently seeking high quality applications for PhD students and Postdoctoral Research Assistants (PDRAs).
+A PhD position "Searching for a Fifth Force with Ultracold H Atoms" is available.

 Applications for PDRA (postdoc) positions must ultimately be made via the Durham University recruitment web site, but initial enquiries should be made to me by email (see above).